1470 (2nd November)

 1479 (14th August)

-Edward’s sister, Katherine, was born to Edward and Elizabeth Woodville at Eltham Palace, Kent.
+Edward’s sister, Katherine, was born to Edward IV and Elizabeth Woodville at Eltham Palace, Kent.

 Edward’s father made an alliance with Francis II Duke of Brittany that was to be sealed with the marriage of Edward to the Duke’s daughter, Anne.